Dylan-Cruz/bcint-redux/README.md

 5. Handle errors should they occur by sweeping up corrupted product listings and remaking them

 ## Tasks
--**ListProductsTask:** Scans the scryfall api for unique Magic: The Gathering products that don't exist on Dragon's Lair's instance of Big Commerge and creates a product listing for them.
+- **ListProductsTask:** Scans the scryfall api for unique Magic: The Gathering products that don't exist on Dragon's Lair's instance of Big Commerge and creates a product listing for them.
--**UpdatePricesTask:** Scans the scryfall api for price fluctuations in Magic: The Gathering card costs and if the price has deviated from the listing price in the Big Commerge database, update it.
+- **UpdatePricesTask:** Scans the scryfall api for price fluctuations in Magic: The Gathering card costs and if the price has deviated from the listing price in the Big Commerge database, update it.
 Pricing is fully configurable via external config.
--**ProcessRocaInputTask:** parses the output from the Roca Sorter which is a card sorting robot and increments the inventory of those products on Big Commerce
+- **ProcessRocaInputTask:** parses the output from the Roca Sorter which is a card sorting robot and increments the inventory of those products on Big Commerce
--**CleanErrorerListings:** in the event a listing is incomplete or is otherwise in an unrecoverable state, delete it so it will be recreated by the ListProductsTask
+- **CleanErrorerListings:** in the event a listing is incomplete or is otherwise in an unrecoverable state, delete it so it will be recreated by the ListProductsTask